CS342/2024-PICS/README.md

 Yuren Sun:
 - Health Vitals Page: Health dashboard page set up and refinement.
 HealthKit samples collection and health data visualization for step count, heart rate, and oxygen saturation
 - Assessment Page: Basic UI and logic set-up of the page, assessment result parsing for Trail-making and Stroop, and visualization of results
-- Testing: For the Onboarding Flow, HealthKit visualizations, and Assessment page
+- Testing: For the Onboarding Flow, HealthKit visualizations, and Assessment pages

 ## License